-Mae Murphy of Natural Chica On Her Decision To Have A Natural Water Birth
+Mae Murphy of Natural Chica On Her Decision To Have A Water Birth At Home

 Words: Anthonia Akitunde

-Black and brown women ARE having natural births—and this natural hair blogger wants more of us to know it.
+Black and brown women ARE having home births—and this natural hair blogger wants more of us to know it.

-Looking back, while the dearth of brown mothers having natural births didn’t dissuade her, it did give her pause.
+Looking back, while the dearth of brown mothers having home births didn’t dissuade her, it did give her pause.
 Why is this not something that we talk about in our community? she wondered.

 “I would talk to people and find some women here and there who did natural childbirth,” Mae says now, “but if you look online, we’re really not represented at all.”

-That’s why Mae wanted to share her natural birth story with us.
-She tells us how she and her husband decided to have a natural birth, what she found in her research, and what happened when she went into labor—a story she’s sharing for the first time.
+That’s why Mae wanted to share her home birth story with us.
+She tells us how she and her husband decided to have a home birth, what she found in her research, and what happened when she went into labor—a story she’s sharing for the first time.

 “If there's someone else out there who looks like me [and] is looking for this type of information,” she says, “I want them to see that yeah, Black women are doing this too.”

-What made you want to have a natural birth at home?
+What made you want to give birth at home?

 Before I got pregnant, my husband and I watched a documentary called The Business of Being Born.
 I had never considered natural childbirth, but it just really opened my eyes to alternatives.
 I decided to have a natural childbirth because I knew [that] I’m a person who’s afraid of hospital settings and I just knew I wasn’t going to be comfortable in that setting.
 I even hate getting shots.